Yars' Revenge: Follow-ups and remakes

 Warshaw said that Atari programmer Dave Theurer was interested in making an arcade conversion of the game, which never went into development.
 Warshaw also created his own sequel to the game which remains unreleased.
 The game was described as being set on Yars' training grounds and saw the players acquiring the skills to defeat the Qotile.
 Atari initially had an agreement with Warshaw to the game, with the company putting the project on hold as they were not at a position do development at the time.
 Warshaw has since tried to get the game developed through another developer and said in 2024 that "a design exists" and he was "ready to begin implementation when they are".

 Several remakes and sequels of the game have been released years after the release of the original game.
-A Game Boy Color remake of Yars' Revenge was released in September 1999.
+A Game Boy Color remake of Yars' Revenge was released in September 1999 by Telegames.
 This version of the game features differences from the original game, such as a scrolling screen, a secret bonus level with a where the player maneuvers Yar left and right to avoid asteroids and to touch the Ghost of Yar for extra points, intermission screens with graphics and a password-based continue system.
 This version was developed in the mid-1990s by Mike Mika.
 Warshaw met with Mika during the game's development and described him as a "committed and talented game maker.
 We became friends, and our paths have run parallel ever since."
 Mika would later make Yars' Revenge Reimagined on the Atari 50 (2022) game, which reuses the code of Warshaw's Yars' Revenge.